 Approximately how many drops are contained in each bottle?

-There are approximately 700 drops in each bottle of Biocidin® broad-spectrum Liquid Formula.
+Each bottle contains about 700 drops of Biocidin® broad-spectrum Liquid Formula.
 There are approximately 100 servings in each bottle of Biocidin® Liposomal Formula (each serving meaning 1 pump, equivalent to about 5 drops of the liquid formula).
 There are approximately 1950 drops in each bottle of Biotonic™ Adaptogenic Tonic.

 Product Storage / Transport